andyhorn/flutter_resizable_container/README.md

 In the example above, there are three `Widget`s added to the screen, two of which can be hidden based on state.

-The first child, containing the `NavBarWidget`, has a maximum size of 350.0 px.
+The first child, containing the `NavBarWidget`, has a maximum size of 350px.
-The second child, containing the `BodyWidget`, is set to automatically expand via the `ResizableSize.expand()` value.
+The second child, containing the `BodyWidget`, is set to automatically expand to fill the available space via the default `ResizableSize.expand()` value.
-The third child, containing the `SidePanelWidget`, is set to a ratio of 0.75 with a minimum size of 100.0 logical pixels.
+The third child, containing the `SidePanelWidget`, is set to a ratio of 0.75 with a minimum size of 100px.

-The `maxSize` parameter constrains the child and will prevent it from being expanded beyond that size in the `direction` of the container.

-The `minSize` parameter constrains the child and will prevent it from being _shrunk_ beyond that size in the `direction` of the container.

-The `size` parameter gives a directive of how to size the child during its initial layout and during screen size changes.
+The `size` parameter gives a directive of how to size the child during the initial layout, resizing, and screen size changes.
 See the [Resizable Size](#resizable-size) section below for more information.

 ### ResizableSize

-The `ResizableSize` class defines a "size" as either a ratio of the available space, using the `.ratio` constructor, an absolute size in logical pixels, using the `.pixels` constructor, or as an auto-expanding size using the `expand` constructor.
-A fourth size, `shrink`, will conform to the natural size of its child.
+The `ResizableSize` class defines a "size" as a ratio of the available space, using the `.ratio` constructor, an absolute size in logical pixels, using the `.pixels` constructor, an auto-expanding size using the `expand` constructor, or `shrink`, which will conform to the natural size of its child.

+The `max` parameter constrains the child and will prevent it from being expanded beyond that size in the `direction` of the container.

+The `min` parameter constrains the child and will prevent it from being _shrunk_ below that size in the `direction` of the container.

 **Note:** When using `shrink`, the rendering engine will throw an error if its child does not have a natural size, such as a `LayoutBuilder`.